isurfer21/pino-log-reader/README.md

 # pino-log-reader

-The [Pino Log Reader](https://github.com/isurfer21/pino-log-reader) is a web based client-side log reader specifically built to view Pino logs.
+The [Pino Log Reader](https://github.com/isurfer21/pino-log-reader) is a web based client-side log reader specifically built to view [Pino](https://getpino.io/) logs.

-It parses the pino log files which consist of logged json object in each line and could render that in a *raw* or *tabular* format.
+It parses the [Pino](https://github.com/pinojs/pino) log files which consist of logged json object in each line and could render that in a *raw* or *tabular* format.

 It could filter the lines of the log based on the *Filter Text* criteria.

+Try by clicking over [Pino Log Reader](https://isurfer21.github.io/pino-log-reader/).

 ## Prerequisite